 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Sigma 20mm F1.4 DG HSM A is the longer of the two lenses at 130mm.
 The Voigtlander 20mm F3.5 SL II with a length of 29mm, is 101mm shorter.
 Besides being longer, the Sigma 20mm F1.4 DG HSM A also has a larger diameter of 91mm compared to the Voigtlander 20mm F3.5 SL II's 63mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Voigtlander 20mm F3.5 SL II weighs 205g, 78% (745g) lighter than the Sigma 20mm F1.4 DG HSM A's weight of 950g.

 Below you can find the dimension and weight table of the Wideangle Prime Lenses in Canon EF Mount for size comparison purposes.